Esri/storymap-swipe/README.md

  * [Java Runtime version 6 or higher](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html)

 The build script use:
- * [RequireJS](http://requirejs.org/) to optimize the Map Tour code
+ * [RequireJS](http://requirejs.org/) to optimize the Swipe code
  * [Google Closure Compiler](https://developers.google.com/closure/compiler/) and [YUI Compressor](http://yui.github.com/yuicompressor/) to optimize external dependencies

  The script will be ported to a full node.js later on.

 ### Design
-Map Tour relies on AMD and Dojo loader [AMD](http://help.arcgis.com/en/webapi/javascript/arcgis/jshelp/#inside_dojo_amd) for application structure.
+Swipe relies on AMD and Dojo loader [AMD](http://help.arcgis.com/en/webapi/javascript/arcgis/jshelp/#inside_dojo_amd) for application structure.

 The application is structured as this: